SERVICE DOG TRAINING

 - visual impairment help

-- seizure alert (there is no proof that dogs can be trained to do this)
+- seizure alert (at this time, there is limited data that dogs can be trained to do this)

 Please note that we do not train brachycephalic dogs (French Bulldogs, Pugs, etc.) or toy breeds for scent-based work.